erg55/Simon-lab-workshop/README.md

 ## QUERYING ASSEMBLY

 ##### BLAST
 Let's use BLAST to find some target genes.
-On Genbank find the COI sequence of a cicada and create a file on the cluster with that sequence in fasta format.
+On Genbank find the [COI sequence of a cicada](https://www.ncbi.nlm.nih.gov/nuccore/?term=Kikihia+AND+COI) and create a file on the cluster with that sequence in fasta format.
 Then try and BLAST it against our assembly:

 ```
+module load blast
+makeblastdb -in contigs.fasta -dbtype nucl
 blastn -query COI.fasta -db contigs.fasta
 ```